A light week at the comic shop means that at long last it’s here – A Very Special™ Spotlight Sunday!

 While there is much about this comic that is laughable and the message was in many ways simplistic, and with hindsight – though many of us saw it at the time – we’ve seen how the War on Drugs has been racist in its application and has been an expensive boondoggle that has in many ways weakened our democracy, it’s an interesting artifact of a bygone era, and one that towers above other examples.

 For one thing, it presents a sympathetic and understanding view of kids who are drawn to drug use.
 The message isn’t “Users Are Losers” so much as it’s “Users are People…and people make mistakes and also life is complicated.”
 For another, while it doesn’t necessarily provide the most accurate view of drug use – or the typical behaviors of users – and reinforces the myth of pot as a “gateway drug,” it doesn’t give in to full-on Reefer Madness-style fearmongering either.

 And beyond that, it features art by one of the greatest comic book artists of all time, with inks by the late, great Dick Giordano.

-At the time, I also appreciated that it didn’t really dumb things down the way comics-related material designed for a non-reader mass market often was.
+At the time, I also appreciated that it didn’t really dumb things down the way comics-related material designed for a non-reader mass market often did.
 There were stakes.
 People died.
 There were hard-hitting battles.
 This wasn’t some Saturday morning cartoon goofiness.

-That said, some concessions made.
+That said, some concessions were made.
 The

 two big thing s that was most noticeable to a Titans fan, particularly one for whom puberty was well underway, was that Starfire was drawn in a much more modest fashion, in terms of her costume design, which featured a closed, cleavage-free front, and in the size of her assets.